Australia's Most Wanted: Presenters

 During 1993, the regular New South Wales Police representative was Senior Constable Denise Behringer.

+Jackie Forsyth, the wife of murdered police constable Peter Forsyth, worked as a special reporter in the Nine Network version.

 Wanted

-In 2013, Channel Ten Australia re-booted the series calling it WANTED.
+In 2013, Network Ten re-booted the series calling it Wanted.
 The hosts were Sandra Sully and Matt Doran.
 The show was not a success and was cancelled two months later.